top of page

 • Using a rack allows the chicken to sit proudly so the heated air can easily circulate around it, cooking it evenly from the edge to the center.

 • Elevating the chicken from the pan stops the hot pan from leeching moisture out of the chicken.
 This way, the moisture stays in the chicken instead of splattering it around the oven.
-Fat will be rendered into the pan, but it will not fill the pan with juice from the chicken, so using a shallow pan is perfectly safe.
+The chicken's fat will be rendered into the pan, but it will not fill the pan with juice from the chicken, so using a shallow pan is perfectly safe.

 Cooking on multiple racks is one of the best features of Convection because you can time the cooking to have the meat come out first and rest before carving and time the vegetables to be ready when the meat is ready to serve.